ricomariani/CG-SQL-author/docs/user_guide/18_pre_processing.md

 >the default is `--rt c` and so `__rt__c` will be
 >defined.

-The syntax is the familiar:
+The syntax for conditional compilation is the familiar:

 ```
 @ifdef name
  ... this code will be processed if "name" is defined
 @else
  ... this code will be processed if "name" is not defined
 @endif
 ```

 The `@else` is optional and the construct nests as one would expect.  `@ifndef` is also available and simply reverses the sense of the condition.

-This construct can appear anywhere in the token stream.
+In order to avoid "rude" macro patterns with `@ifdef` in the middle of SQL or expressions, this construct is itself a _statement_ in the grammar.
+In order to create conditional expression pieces or other internal pieces you should use one of the macro types and define it two or more ways.
+These design choices were made to avoid the weird token pasting that inevitably results if pre-processing is allowed everywhere.
+Conditional `cte_tables`, `select_core` and even just `expr` are highly flexible and give clear composition in the code with no weird syntax.

+Note that in CQL even the code that is conditionally compiled out must at least _parse_ correctly.
+Semantic analysis does not run, and indeed often there would be conflicts if it did, but the code must at least be correct enough to parse.

 ### Text Includes